 Enjoy nature (freely).
 Experience one of the largest private, non-profit nature centers in the country for free at Chippewa Nature Center in Midland.
 Your littles will love the Nature Play Area — and seeing the 1870s-style log cabin Homestead, complete with chickens, sheep, pigs, a cow, and a calf!

 Make it a beach day.
-Enjoy almost a mile of natural Saginaw Bay shoreline inside Bay City State Park (plus that spray park we just mentioned!), make use of the Turtle Tides Spray Park and soft, sandy beach at Sanford Lake Park, or spend the day on a 40-acre lake at William H. Haithco Recreation Area in Saginaw for a supervised swimming beach, playground, and plenty of spots to picnic.
+Enjoy almost a mile of natural Saginaw Bay shoreline inside Bay City State Park (plus that spray park we just mentioned!), or spend the day on a 40-acre lake at William H. Haithco Recreation Area in Saginaw for a supervised swimming beach, playground, and plenty of spots to picnic.

 Find fun on the farm.
 Take the kids to tour a working heritage farm at Grandpa Tiny’s or a working dairy farm at Weiss Centennial Farm — then bring them to LeCronier’s Baby Acres where they can pet, hold, and even feed the baby animals!